marcossantiago/kubernetes-workshop/06_resources.md

 * Pods will get the amount of memory they request.
 * If they exceed their request, they may be killed.
-  * only if another pod needs the memory.
+  * E.g. if another pod needs the memory.
 * If pods consume less memory than requested, they will not be killed
   * Except where QoS comes in to play.